 HE Investors Have Opportunity to Lead Hawaiian Electric Industries, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-22, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hawaiian Electric Industries, Inc. ("Hawaiian Electric" or the "Company") (NYSE: HE).
+LOS ANGELES, Sept.
+27, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hawaiian Electric Industries, Inc. ("Hawaiian Electric" or the "Company") (NYSE: HE).

 Class Period: February 28, 2019 – August 16, 2023